lebao3105/libtextworker/docs/usage/autocolor.md

 auto = yes
 ```

-Nothing to explain here.

 ### Color->Background

 Type: string

 Defaults to ```light```.

-In 0.1.4, you can also use hex colors, or use custom colors defined in ```libtextworker.interface.colors``` (dictionary).
+Since 0.1.4, you can also use hex colors, or use custom colors defined in ```libtextworker.interface.colors``` (dictionary).

-In 0.1.3, you only can choose between "dark" and "light".
+On previous versions, you only can choose between "dark" and "light".

 ### Color->Foreground